explainers-by-googlers/cross-origin-storage/README.md

 ##### Site B: Retrieving the same model

-On Site B, entirely unrelated to Site A, a different web application happens to retrieve the same popular model from COS.
+On Site B, entirely unrelated to Site A, a different web application retrieves the same popular model from COS.

 ```js
 // The hash of the desired file.